-Pursuant to D.21-05-030 and D.22-01-004, SDG&E submitted its pro forma market offer contracts for approval on April 4, 2022 in Advice Letter ("AL") 3983-E. On April 11, 2022, an Assigned Commissioner's Ruling ("ACR") was issued in R.18-07-003 that created two tracks in the 2022 RPS plan review cycle to address voluntary allocation and market offer processes.
+Pursuant to D.21-05-030, SDG&E submitted its pro forma market offer contracts for approval on April 4, 2022.
+On April 11, 2022, an Assigned Commissioner's Ruling ("ACR") was issued in R.18-07-003 that created two tracks in the 2022 RPS plan review cycle to address voluntary allocation and market offer processes.
 The ACR ordered the IOUs to jointly file a market offer process to be reviewed and approved in the 2022 RPS Track 1 filing due on May 2, 2022, with a proposed decision due in Q3 2022.

-Once a final decision is adopted in the RPS Track 1 filing, and after SDG&E also receives approval of its submitted market offer contract templates, SDG&E will hold a market offer solicitation to sell any 2023 generation RPS that remains after the voluntary allocation contracting process described in the section above is complete.
-Because the market offer solicitation has not yet been implemented, If the resulting market offer contracts are signed before the October update is filed, the market offer estimated revenues will not be included in the October update PCIA calculations.
+Once a final decision is adopted in the RPS Track 1 filing, and SDG&E also receives approval of its submitted market offer contract templates, SDG&E will hold a market offer solicitation to sell any 2023 generation RPS that remains after the voluntary allocation contracting process described in the section above is complete.
+If the resulting market offer contracts are signed before the October update is filed, the market offer estimated revenues will be included in the October update PCIA calculations.